 It is a rather common problem that many entrepreneurs, as well as engineers, do not pay enough attention to usability testing.
-The customer-oriented approach to software development requires adding this stage to your processes.
+The customer-oriented approach to software development requires adding this stage to your processes or even engage.
+UX design companies are often engaged in this mater.
 It may take resources but the investment will be undoubtedly worth it.
 Let’s find out more about usability testing for mobile applications.

 Is the Mobile Application Usability Test Really Important?

 A few weeks ago, attending a well-known mobile development event, we had a great discussion with another development agency.
 Those guys tried to prove that there was no real sense in usability testing and, anyway, the real users would test the app and report any bugs or issues.
 So they simply don’t have a QA team, and they don’t believe in the importance of usability testing: they deliver a good code and this is it.

 We were both surprised and embarrassed.
 In the age when the competition on the market allows you no mistakes at all, it was rather unexpected to hear that testing is meaningless.
 The point is to understand that any bug, any tiny problem or delay may cost you a user or a customer.
 And the users are the source of your actual profit, so it is a big mistake to neglect their feelings and leave them on their own with an app that hasn’t been tested.
 Testing is a whole complex of difficult but significant tasks, and your app’s success depends on it.